MadeTechAcademy/checkpoint1-liamblackburn-wq/README.md

 Extend the options so that users can click a number for each of the additional themes.
 This should then write that theme __and__ the associated duties to a HTML file.

-Always reading from the list in memory might be troublesome, so feel free to please the duties in a file and read them from there.
+Always reading from the list in memory might be troublesome, so feel free to place the duties in a file and read them from there.

 ### Themes